lichtenw/Github-PagingLibrary-RxJava-Sample/README.md

 ## Paginator

-- BackpressureDrop: The backpressureDrop operator is used to reduce requests frequency.
-If pagination occurs faster than can be consumed the requests are discarded.
+- BackpressureDrop: The backpressureDrop operator is used to

 - ConcatMap - To concatenateMap operator is used to handle the output of multiple observables to act like a single observable.